contains the active ingredient dosulepin (dothiepin) hydrochloride

 If you take this medicine after the expiry date has passed, it may not work as well.

-the tablets or capsules do not look quite right.
+or capsules do not look quite right.

 If you are not sure whether you should start taking this medicine, talk to your doctor.